marxin/texi2rst-generated/sphinx/gccint/target-macros/register-classes.rst

-  If copying a register :samp:`{class}` in :samp:`{mode}` to :samp:`{x}` requires an intermediate or scratch register, ``SECONDARY_OUTPUT_RELOAD_CLASS`` was supposed to be defined be defined to return the largest register class required.
+  If copying a register :samp:`{class}` in :samp:`{mode}` to :samp:`{x}` requires an intermediate or scratch register, ``SECONDARY_OUTPUT_RELOAD_CLASS`` was supposed to be defined to return the largest register class required.
 If the requirements for input and output reloads were the same, the macro ``SECONDARY_RELOAD_CLASS`` should have been used instead of defining both